An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Introduction

 \subsection{Microscopic, frugal, expandable modelling}

-Addressing these open questions calls for controlled modeling frameworks capable of systematically testing microscopic assumptions, varying physical parameters, and connecting them directly to experimentally accessible observables.
-In this work, we focus on developing a microscopic phenomenological model based on kinetic Monte Carlo (kMC) methods to describe charge and spin transport under an applied electric potential in chiral molecular structures, with the long-term goal of providing insight into the physico-chemical mechanisms governing both CISS and eMChA.
+Addressing these open questions requires theoretical frameworks that allow microscopic assumptions to be tested efficiently, in a controlled way, while connecting the results directly with experimentally accessible observables.
+In this work we develop a microscopic phenomenological model based on kinetic Monte Carlo (kMC) methods to describe charge and spin transport under an applied electric potential in chiral molecular structures, with the long term goal of gaining insight into the mechanisms that may govern both CISS and eMChA.